dimi309/small3d/README.md

 C++ to do the rest.
 It helps you by providing you with cross-platform rendering functionality based on Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan-tutorial.com/) and Sascha Willems' excellent [Vulkan examples and demos](https://github.com/SaschaWillems/Vulkan)).
-You can also find the OpenGL edition of the framework online.

 small3d can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and